 Open Access makes your research available to far more people than a subscription-only journal article does.
+This increases the potential for people to find, access, use and cite your work.
 There is evidence that this can lead to an increase in citations of your work.

-Open Access encourages public engagement with research, which is often paid for out of public money.
+Open Access increases the potential for the public to engage with research, which is often paid for out of tax payer's money.